Leading Women: CEO Noriko Namiki's Journey to the Helm of YWCA

 “Sometimes we think we aren't good enough or aren't prepared for something.
-But, when somebody offers you a position or job, that person already did the vetting for you.
-Say yes."
+But, when somebody offers you (an opportunity), that person already did the vetting for you.
+Say yes.”

 The views, opinions and/or positions expressed by the interviewee in this article are his or hers alone and do not necessarily reflect the views, opinions and/or positions of Bank of Hawaii.